bernadettemaurice-oss/visualisingscoreusingfft/README.md

 - On the y axis, the visual represents the amplitude of the SoundFile, with the height of the bands representing the volume/strength of the sound.
 - To add an extra challenge I wanted the colour on the bars to be dynamic, as in the original source code the colour across the bars was an interpolation of 2 colours.
 Instead, the colour is reactive, lighting up in response to amplitude.
 - The SoundFile plays and loops automatically using music.loop().
 - The colours of the visual are inspired by the colour palette of 'La La Land' with the indigo background and golden yellow bars reflecting the colours on the film's poster.
 I experimented with a few different styles and shapes but felt that the bands with this colouring was the best fit aesthetically and technically.
+- Some iterations of my prototype are in the repository under ver_one and ver_two.
+Ver_one is the SoundFile input with the reference code, while ver_two documents the changes in colour from the reference.

 ## Setup
 This project didn't require much setup.
 Once I downloaded the processing sound library and inputted the source code, the FFT visualiser was able to run.
 All I needed was processing downloaded onto my device, the sound library and java, and an mp3 to input into the project.